 - Cisco Catalyst 6500 VSS 4T uses Cisco Catalyst 6500 Supervisor Engine 2T, which increases the per slot switching capacity to 80 Gbps, delivers better scalability, and provides enhanced hardware-enabled features.
 The increased performance enables the system to provide 40-gigabit Ethernet uplinks for core layer connectivity. - Cisco 6500 Supervisor 2T supports the line cards enabled for Policy Feature Card 4 (PFC4), including the WS-X6816-10G WS-X6908-10G and WS-X6904-40G-2T, which provide enhanced capabilities.
 The WS-X6908-10G provides eight 10Gb Ethernet ports with 1:1 oversubscription.
 The WS-X6904-40G-2T provides up to four 40Gb Ethernet ports or up to sixteen 10Gb Ethernet ports using modular adapters for 10Gb or 40Gb Ethernet applications and can be programmed to run in 2:1 or 1:1 oversubscription mode.
-The existing WS-X6724 and WS-X6748 based gigabit Ethernet fiber optic cards are supported in CFC mode or the newer WS-X6824 and WS-X6848 PFC4-based cards. - The Supervisor 2T-based switch enhances support for Cisco TrustSec (CTS) by providing MacSec encryption and role-based access control (RBAC) lists, and delivers improved control plane policing to address denial-of-service attacks. - Effectively allows the clustering of two physical chassis into a logical entity that can be operated as a single device.
+The WS-X6824 and WS-X6848 PFC4-based cards providing gigabit Ethernet ports are supported.
+The WS-X6724- and WS-X6748-based gigabit Ethernet cards are supported with CFC or DFC4A modules installed.

+- The Supervisor 2T-based switch enhances support for Cisco TrustSec (CTS) by providing MacSec encryption and role-based access control (RBAC) lists, and delivers improved control plane policing to address denial-of-service attacks. - Effectively allows the clustering of two physical chassis into a logical entity that can be operated as a single device.
 This configuration provides redundant chassis, supervisors, line cards, and power supplies and can provide the highest density of the product options for Gigabit Ethernet, 10 Gigabit Ethernet, and now 40 Gigabit Ethernet EtherChannel uplinks using Cisco Multi-chassis EtherChannel. - Provides stateful switchover between supervisors in each chassis for Nonstop Forwarding in the event of a failure and provides Enhanced Fast Software Upgrades for minimizing downtime for upgrades. - The premier distribution layer platform in this design.
 It allows for high density aggregation of Gigabit Ethernet and 10 Gigabit Ethernet connected wiring closets, while providing an advanced feature set and the highest resiliency of the available platforms.